Cleaning windows: Tips for a streak-free view

 - Step 1: Generously apply a cleaning solution of water and detergent or household remedy to the window using a sponge or spray bottle.
 If there is insufficient moisture, the squeegee cannot glide over the surface correctly.

-- Step 2: Use the squeegee to wipe down the liquid in figure of eight movements from the top to the bottom and mop it up with a cloth.
+- Step 2: Use the squeegee to wipe down the liquid in figure of eight movements from the top to the bottom and remove it with a cloth.

-- Step 3: Using a chamois leather, microfibre cloth or tea towel, polish the window pane and remove the last few drips of water, particularly at the edges.
+- Step 3: Using a chamois leather, microfiber cloth or tea towel, polish the window pane and remove the last few drips of water, particularly at the edges.

 Cleaning window frames correctly